jrsykes/2020_gene_expression_study/README.md

 	**IMPORTANT. _cali.py is written to use multiprocessing.
 Do not give cali.py more CPUs than there are libraries in you data.csv file.
 It won't run._**
 	Depending you resources and number of libraries, cali.py will take several hours/days to run.

-8. Run the MCMCglmm.R script.
-This will need to be done interactively as you will need to adjust graphs, review statistics, select number of principal components, adjust priors for MCMCglmm and more throughout.
+8. Run the StatisticalAnalysis.R script.
+This will need to be done interactively as you will need to adjust graphs, review statistics, adjust priors for MCMCglmm and more throughout.
 This should be relatively self explanatory.

 9. Enjoy!
 Any questions or bug reports?
 Please contact me at jamie_r_sykes@outlook.com